Helicopter Transport

 The SP helicopters travel at an average speed of 165 mph, making the trip from Bangor to Caribou in less than an hour.
 Our helicopters have an average range of 175 miles and flight time of two hours.

-IFR (instrument flight rules) flight is the safest, most reliable aviation operation, although currently, only approximately 10% of air medical helicopters in the U.S. utilize IFR due to increased costs of acquisition, pilot training, and operations.
+IFR (instrument flight rules) flight is a safer and more reliable means to operate our aircraft in Maine.
+Currently, approximately 10% of air medical helicopters in the U.S. utilize IFR due to increased costs of acquisition, pilot training, and operations.

 The A109 series has long been among the most instrument flight-capable light helicopters in the market incorporating a navigation system driven by a multi-axis autopilot.
-With the helicopter’s advanced avionics and performance capabilities, LifeFlight can operate in full IFR, which means pilots can safely fly in a wider range of visibility conditions, decreasing the number of times the helicopter is grounded due to weather.
-The newest generation, state-of-the-art, SP models incorporate a four-axis autopilot able to fully access the precision, nextgen, navigation improving safety and reliability.
+With the helicopter’s advanced avionics and performance capabilities, LifeFlight can operate all of our aircraft in the IFR environment, which means pilots can safely fly in a wider range of visibility conditions, decreasing the number of times the helicopter is grounded due to weather.
+The newest generation, state-of-the-art, SP models incorporate a four-axis autopilot and navigation systems that allow it to access precision, navigation routes, improving safety and reliability.

 LifeFlight operates three bases: Bangor (Northern Light Eastern Maine Medical Center and Bangor International Airport), Lewiston (Central Maine Medical Center and Auburn-Lewiston Airport), and Sanford (Sanford Seacoast Regional Airport).